Figure IND 4. Participation Rates in the AFDC/TANF, Food Stamp and SSI Programs Selected Years

 |Fiscal Year 2002||16.6||8.0||48.3|

 - Over the longer run, there was a 32 percent drop in food stamp caseloads, from a peak of nearly 11 million households in 1994 to just over 7 million in 1999.
 This decline in caseloads occurred during a time when both the eligible population and the program participation rates were generally decreasing.
-These longer-term decreases are considerably larger than the increases between 1999 and 2002.
+These longer-term decreases are more than twice as large as the subsequent increases between 1999 and 2003.

 |All Adult Units||One-Person Units||Married-Couple Units|